Saeed1989/marn-mean-web-mobile-boilerplate/README.md

 #### Client side

 - [React] - A JavaScript library for building user interfaces
-- [Angular] - A JavaScript framework for building user interfaces
+- [Angular] - A JavaScript framework for building user interfaces]
+- [React-Native] - A JavaScript framework used to develop applications mostly for Android and iOS.
 - [MongoDB] - The application data platform
 - [Testing Library] - React Testing Library
 - [Axios] - Promise based HTTP client for the browser and node.js